se7kn8/XpressNet-Analyzer/README.md

 This extension provides support for XpressNet 3.0 a protocol by Lenz which is a protocol used in model railroads for communication.

-All packets are based on this documentation: [Link](https://wiki.rocrail.net/lib/exe/fetch.php?media=xpressnet:xpressnet-v2.pdf)
+All packets are based on this documentation: [XpressNet-V3.0](https://wiki.rocrail.net/lib/exe/fetch.php?media=xpressnet:xpressnet-v2.pdf) and [XpressNet-V3.6](https://wiki.rocrail.net/lib/exe/fetch.php?media=xpressnet:xpressnet-lan-usb-23151-v1.pdf)

 This analyzer is not complete, the table shows the current progress